Window Dressing the Passion.

 He’d decided that he liked the wooden blinds he’d seen the best, and what an excellent choice, even though the humidity levels were on the higher side for most part in Miami, wooden blinds from Graber Blinds are made from North American hardwood (Basswood), and treated against warping, and cut in sizes that are best used to prevent cracking or splintering.
 Basswood is also lightweight but hardy and durable, so when sized into thin slats and assembled as blinds, they can be used even on large windows to form a compact stack when raised.
 And even though he had frosted windows in his bathrooms, he’d decided to do away with the out-dated looking café curtains he’d used all these years and go in for the faux wood blinds he’d read about – I must say I’m impressed.
 The man did see reason, after all!

-Graber Blinds or Norman was now the life changing question!
+Graber Blinds or Norman was now the life-changing question!
 Let’s look at some of the similarities and differences between the two, and then weigh the pros and cons according to needs to be met, said I to the man.
 Our research over two days yielded practically no difference between the brands, but a few offerings such as motorization and three blinds on a common headrail tipped the scales in Graber’s favor as the prices on offer were also comparable.
 After consultation with the Zebrablinds customer service team, my cousin decided on 2 3/8 inch walnut real wood blinds for all the common areas like the living, dining and family rooms, the small difference in the blinds to adorn the family room is the privacy feature of the blinds, which translates as no route holes in the slats.
 This last feature would be very helpful in cutting down on the ambient light seepage that was bound to occur, as even at night, the light from the street lights lining the beach walk was kind of intense.
 Also, the broad vanes would provide him a terrific view of the exterior.
 He opted for motorized vanes, mostly because the windows were large, and why bother with the hassle of opening and closing the vanes?
-A timed motorized feature could synchronize the operation of all the blinds in one go with a hand held RF remote and wireless wall switches.
-The motorized vanes can be timed to open and close as you prefer, or in conjunction with US energy department’s requirement that homeowners optimize the sun’s natural energy for reduced power consumption.
+A timed motorized feature could synchronize the operation of all the blinds in one go with a handheld RF remote and wireless wall switches.
+The motorized vanes can be timed to open and close as you prefer or in conjunction with the US energy department’s requirement that homeowners optimize the sun’s natural energy for reduced power consumption.

-I couldn’t stay on till the blinds arrived and were fitted, but I’m sure they look fabulous, and provide the privacy and protection the house sorely needed!
+I couldn’t stay on till the blinds arrived and were fitted, but I’m sure they look fabulous and provide the privacy and protection the house sorely needed!